Bag Film Breakup of Droplets in Uniform Airflows: Introduction

 We present results of novel multiphase direct numerical simulation of droplet bag breakup using both axisymmetric and fully three-dimensional configurations.
-We conduct axisymmetric simulations to study pre-breakup deformation dynamics, and three-dimensional studies to investigate the breakup dynamics and acquire fragment data.
+We conduct axisymmetric simulations to study pre-breakup deformation dynamics, and three-dimensional studies coupled with the MD algorithm of \cite{chirco2021manifold} to shed light on the breakup dynamics of bag films and acquire statistics of bag film fragments for further analysis of their behaviour, while leaving the validation of the MD algorithm with appropriately tuned parameters for the aerobreakup problem to future work.
 Our study is structured as follows.
 We present in \S\ref{subsec:description} the configuration of our problem and the parameter space we explore, and then introduce the numerical method in \S\ref{subsec:num-method}.
 We analyse the axisymmetric simulation results in \S\ref{subsec:pre-breakup} and compare them with previous theoretical predictions, focusing on the early-time deformation period where \cite{Jackiw2021} predicted a constant spanwise growth rate (\S\ref{subsubsec:early}), and the film-thinning period immediately before bag breakup where an exponential decay model of film thickness is available \citep{Villermaux2009} (\S\ref{subsubsec:drainage}).
 We then investigate the breakup of the bag film based on the three-dimensional simulation results, where we first show grid convergence of fragment statistics using the MD algorithm \citep{chirco2021manifold} (\S\ref{subsec:grid-conv}).
 We then analyse the size and velocity distributions, and provide an overview for the breakup mechanisms leading to bag disintegration in \S\ref{subsec:frag-tracking}.
 Afterwards, we track and reconstruct the evolution of individual fragments, and study the dependence of their ejection velocity, lifetime and oscillation patterns in \S\ref{subsec:frag-behaviour}.
 Finally, we investigate the influence of $Oh$ values on the breakup of bag films (\S\ref{subsec:Oh-effects}).
-We conclude the study in \S\ref{sec:conclusions} with some remarks on future work.
+We provide a summary for the numerical convergence of bag fragment statistics in \S\ref{sec:num-summary}, and conclude the study in \S\ref{sec:conclusions} with some remarks on future work.